jtblackk/CPSC-2150/Assignments/README.md

 HW5 = Writing and building a test fixture using JUnit

-HW6 = Plugging the back-end into a GUI
+HW6 = Plugging the program into a Swing GUI